 Clearwater

-Clearwater (est. 117,292 — U.S. Census Bureau, 2023 ACS) is the county seat and the location of the Pinellas County Clerk, Sheriff, and circuit court.
-Clearwater is the administrative center of Pinellas County regardless of St. Petersburg's larger population.
-Clearwater also has a significant Church of Scientology presence — the Flag Land Base draws members from around the world creating address entries that may reflect temporary religious study rather than permanent residence.
+Clearwater (est. pop.
+117,000 — U.S. Census Bureau, 2023 ACS) is the county seat and location of the Pinellas County Clerk, Sheriff, and circuit court.
+Clearwater is also home to the Church of Scientology's Flag Land Base, which draws members from around the world for extended training stays.
+Clearwater addresses associated with Scientology-affiliated buildings or the downtown spiritual zone may reflect temporary religious study residences rather than permanent domiciles.

-Clearwater Beach, St. Pete Beach, Treasure Island, Madeira Beach, and Indian Shores are the barrier island beach communities along the Gulf Coast.
-Database addresses in these communities have a meaningful probability of reflecting vacation properties or seasonal rentals.
-Before treating a beach community address as a current year-round residence, verify through a recent court filing or property tax record showing Florida homestead exemption status.
+Clearwater Beach, St. Pete Beach, Treasure Island, Madeira Beach, Indian Shores, and Redington Beach are the Gulf coast barrier island communities.
+Database addresses in these communities have a substantial probability of reflecting vacation properties or seasonal rentals.
+The Property Appraiser homestead exemption check at pcpao.gov is the standard verification tool before treating these addresses as current primary residences.

 Common search scenarios